 An east-facing window would be its ideal home.
 African Violets also do extremely well under grow lights, so if you live in a cave with poor lighting or you don’t have an Eastern exposure window, your African Violet will be equally as happy.

-An African Violet can also survive under fluorescent lights, but the flowers will tend to die off quicker under fluorescents than natural or supplemental lighting.
+An African Violet can also survive under fluorescent lights, but the flowers will tend to die off quicker under fluorescents than in natural or supplemental lighting.

 African Violet soil requirements